-- Whilst it will be site specific, South Gippsland Water prefers the collection tank to be located at the front of each property for: - $\circ \quad$ ease of future access for maintenance and repair - Accessibility, unless drainage direction prevents this location. - The collection tank is to be positioned to be close to the sewer plumbing from the residence/serviced building. - The collection tank is to be close to power supply meter box to allow simple connection. - The collection tank is to be located close to a fence or structure to allow mounting of the vents and control box. - The collection tank is to be located so that it is not in the vicinity of vehicular traffic or landscaped areas.
+- Whilst it will be site specific, South Gippsland Water prefers the collection tank to be located at the front of each property for: - o ease of future access for maintenance and repair; - Accessibility, unless drainage direction prevents this location. - The collection tank is to be positioned to be close to the sewer plumbing from the residence/serviced building; - The collection tank is to be close to power supply meter box to allow simple connection; - The collection tank is to be located close to a fence or structure; - The collection tank is to be located so that it is not in the vicinity of vehicular traffic or landscaped areas.